wojtekcz/MetalCNNWeights/README.md

 - [Tensorflow](https://www.tensorflow.org/)

 ## Using TensorFlow APIs in iOS
-An iOS app that uses TensorFlow's API, instead of the Apple's Metal Performance Shaders framework, to do image recognition based on an retrained Inception v3 model is described in my blog [What Kind of Dog Is It - Using TensorFlow on Mobile Device](http://jeffxtang.github.io/deep/learning,/tensorflow,/mobile,/ai/2016/09/23/mobile-tensorflow.html).
+An iOS app that uses Google's TensorFlow API, instead of the Apple's Metal Performance Shaders framework, to do image recognition based on an retrained Inception v3 model is described in my blog [What Kind of Dog Is It - Using TensorFlow on Mobile Device](http://jeffxtang.github.io/deep/learning,/tensorflow,/mobile,/ai/2016/09/23/mobile-tensorflow.html).